 From the Authors of Deafblind Interaction

-This website shares content that is still being co-created by a number of individuals in the field of deafblindness.
-You will notice that it does not tell you “what” to do as much as it asks you to “think about an experience” that differs from your own.
-In each section we pose questions without giving you a straight-forward direction, though we suggest strategies that reflect best practice.
+This website shares content that is still being co-created by a number of individuals in the field of deafblind education.
+You will notice that it does not tell you “what” to do as much as it asks you to “think about” an experience of the world that differs from your own.
+In each section we pose questions without giving you a straightforward direction, though we suggest strategies that reflect best practice.

 We are also grateful to Lev Vygotsky, a Russian psychologist and theorist, who developed the Sociocultural Theory of human development.
 Little known until recently because of his early death, Vygotsky’s work is gaining more attention as new research underlines the importance of addressing social and emotional development in children as a critical foundation for learning.